 FBI Art Crime: 10 Years and Counting

-In 2003, the looting of the Baghdad Museum generated a discussion in the US Government about the need for a trained team of investigators to evaluate what happened and who was responsible for the looting.
+In 2003, the looting of the Baghdad Museum generated a discussion in the U.S. government about the need for a trained team of investigators to evaluate what happened and who was responsible for the looting.
 That discussion resulted in the authorization of the FBI Art Crime Team in 2004, and its implementation early in 2005.
 The original team consisted of eight agents located in field offices around the country, as well as two trial attorneys from the Department of Justice assigned to assist with prosecutions.
-Today the team has almost doubled to 15 men and women located in throughout the US.
+Today, the team has almost doubled to 15 men and women located throughout the United States.
 Since 2005, the Art Crime Team has recovered 11,850 items of cultural property valued at more than $160 million.
-More importantly, prosecutions stemming from to art crime investigations of theft, fraud, and conspiracy resulted in 88 convictions.
-Cases ranging from recovery of a Rembrandt Self-Portrait to incarceration of Rudy Kurniawan for faking vintage French wines illustrate the range of legal and cultural issues surrounding cultural property crimes in the last decade.
+More importantly, prosecutions stemming from art crime investigations of theft, fraud, and conspiracy resulted in 88 convictions.
+Cases ranging from recovery of a Rembrandt self-portrait to incarceration of Rudy Kurniawan for faking vintage French wines illustrate the range of legal and cultural issues surrounding cultural property crimes in the last decade.

 The looting of the Iraq National Museum in 2003 shocked the world and galvanized efforts in the cultural heritage community to prevent this type of disaster in the future.
 But despite efforts to improve security, training, and emergency planning, loss of cultural property during armed conflicts is on the rise.
 Corine Wegener, Smithsonian Cultural Heritage Preservation Officer, will talk about her work with collecting institutions in places like Iraq, Syria, Mali, and Egypt and how some of the measures taken in these cases can be integrated into your own disaster resilience thinking.

 A Look Back at the Navy Yard Shooting